 Where to Eat

-There are a few small dhabas in the village that you can eat.
-Nothing fancy though, just basic north India food and some Garhwali dishes.
+There are a few small dhabas in the village that you can eat at.
+Nothing fancy though, just basic north Indian food and some Garhwali dishes.
 The food will be simple but delicious enough.

 Mobile Network in Harsil